How Dr. Dunckley’s Leap in Author Platform Came About

 3. Follow other thought leaders in your field on Twitter.
 Read their blog posts, comment and share.

-Of course, now that Dr. Dunckley’s book, Reset Your Child’s Brain, has come out to great acclaim – and 55 5-star reviews on Amazon.com, the publicity continues.
+Of course, now that Dr. Dunckley’s book, Reset Your Child’s Brain, has come out to great acclaim – and 55 5-star reviews on Amazon.com (as of July 2018 it is now 86 five star reviews!), the publicity continues.

 That woman who contacted Dr. Dunckley after reading her Huffington Post comment then invited her to speak at a high profile forum at the Commonwealth Club in San Francisco.
 Dr. Dunckley has spoken at a variety of venues and online summits; been quoted on NPR, the Chicago Tribune, the San Francisco Chronicle; and interviewed on national TV, including the Today Show and the Hallmark Family Channel, as well as several news programs.